 Trondheim is Norway’s third largest city, located in Norway’s Sør-Trøndelag.
+There are very good Trondheim attractions that you can visit here as tourists.
 This city was the first capital of Norway which later capital moved to Oslo.
 This city was built by Vikings as a commercial district in 997 AD and it was the capital of Norway for 1217.
 Trondheim was built on the peninsula and was connected to the mainland at its western end.

 The city is a popular shopping and cultural destination and shops can be found in different parts of the city.
 Like other Norwegian cities (at least in the northern parts of the country), Trondheim does not experience darkness from mid-May until mid-July.
 Also, it is the best place for skiing.

 It was built by King Olav.
 This church is widely known as the most magnificent church in Scandinavia.
-This church is undoubtedly one of the jewels of this city’s top tourist attractions.
+This church is undoubtedly one of the jewels of this city and one of Trondheim tourist attractions.

 The kings are buried in this place.
 The church’s wing was built in Romanesque style and was influenced by Norman British architecture.
 The entire western half of the church was destroyed after three fires in 1531, 1798 and 1719.

-Trondheim’s focal point is the Market Square in this city.
-One of the main attractions is the long octagonal pillar in the center of the square, built in 1923.
+One of main Trondheim attractions is the Market Square in this city.
+One of the main features here is the long octagonal pillar in the center of the square, built in 1923.
+This place is where you can see locals go to enjoy some snacks or coffee.

 Munkegata is the main street of the city.
 It is a public space adjacent to the port stretched from Trondheim Central Church to the Ravnkloa .
 This is a tree-lined highway that is great for walking.
 So when visiting this area, it is best to visit this street as well.